tealdeer-rs/tealdeer/docs/src/config_updates.md

 ### `tls_backend`

-An advance option.
 Specifies which TLS backend to use.
-Only modify this if you encounter certificate errors.
+Try changing this setting if you encounter certificate errors.

 Available options:
-- `rusttls-with-native-roots` - [Rustls][rustls] (a TLS library in Rust) with native roots
+- `rustls-with-native-roots` - [Rustls][rustls] (a TLS library in Rust) with native roots
-- `rusttls-with-webpki-roots` - Rustls with [WebPKI][rustls-webpki] roots
+- `rustls-with-webpki-roots` - Rustls with [WebPKI][rustls-webpki] roots
 - `native-tls` - Native TLS
   - SChannel on Windows
   - Secure Transport on macOS